 Then I brush my hair to distribute the product and wait a moment to let it dry.
 After sectioning out my hair, I like to spray the Paul Mitchell Express Hot Off the Press Thermal Protection Hair Spray onto each section before I curl it.
 This product not only protects the hair from heat, but it also acts as a flexible hold hairspray to hold your curls in place.
 If I’m going for a soft, beachy waves look, I don’t even finish off my curls with a hairspray.
 This product is awesome for preventing my curls from falling too much.
 If your hair doesn’t hold a curl very well, then this product is a great prep spray for styling because it adds this extra hold.

-Once I’m finished using heat on my hair, whether it’s a blow dry or a full on curling routine, I like to finish off my style with a bit of finishing oil.
+Once I’m finished using heat on my hair, whether it’s a blow dry or a full-on curling routine, I like to finish off my style with a bit of nourishing hair oil.
 A finishing oil adds some extra shine and moisture, but it also protects against split ends and keeps my hair from drying out throughout the day.
-I always apply a finishing oil because I notice that my hair is much more likely to feel dry and dehydrated after I’ve heat styled it.
-My finishing oil of choice is the Davines Ol Absolute Beautifying Potion.
-I love this product because it does a great job of adding shine and softness, but it’s also a bit special.
-This oil helps separate and define my curls as well as protect my hair from free radicals, a great feature for any of those living in a city.
+I always apply a hair oil because I notice that my hair is much more likely to feel dry and dehydrated after I’ve heat styled it.
+My oil of choice is the Davines Ol Absolute Beautifying Potion.
+I love this product because it does a great job of adding shine and softness.
+This oil also helps separate and define my curls as well as protect my hair from free radicals, a great feature for any of those living in a city.

 Overall, I think that protecting your hair if you like heat styling is essential for maintaining healthy hair.
 I did have to learn the hard way, but it’s never too late to start protecting your hair.
-Treat yourself to a little trim and a heat protecting product and your hair will thank you.
-See you all tomorrow for with my May Favorites video!
+Treat yourself to a little trim and some heat protecting products and your hair will thank you.